-Why Should You Enroll Kids in Cooking Classes?
+Why You Should Enroll Kids in Cooking Classes

 It may not seem like a conventional activity for the young ones, but certain sectors currently believe that including cooking in children’s education is bound to help them combat obesity.
 It is a known fact that for the last 30 years, most Americans have struggled with weight issues.
 And in spite of constant campaigns against it, obesity has remained a palpable and growing epidemic, even affecting those as young as 10 or 13 years old.
 In a new education program conducted by the University of Colorado called Cooking with Kids, researchers were able to find out just how much instruction affected children’s perception towards food and health.
 And as the results show, 178 fourth-grade students and their teachers found it to be a positive experience.
 Aside from helping them improve the way they express and interact; it also renewed the children’s perception towards cooking being a chore and certain ingredients being unsavory.
 This then makes them more capable of making healthy eating decisions for themselves.